Easy But Useful Ways to Enable USB Debugging on Huawei Devices

 4. Tap "Build number" 7 times in rapid succession.

-After enabling the "Developer options", you can start to debug the Huawei Mate device now:
+After enabling the "Developer options", you can start to turn on the USB debugging mode on the Huawei Mate device now:

 1. Go back to "Settings" on the device and go on to click "System" option.

 2. Under the "System" option, you should browse to find out the option "Developer options" and turn it on.

 3. Slide to turn on the "USB debugging".

 4. After that, you may receive a message asking you whether to "Allow USB debugging".
 Just tap on "OK" when you see the message.

 Also, if it is your first time to access "Developer options" on Huawei Honor or P series device, the first thing you need to do is to enable the option: